tickBit/tickBit.github.io/DeVaja/exercise3/README.md

 There are some more instructions in the comments in public/app.js file.

 In the production version, that is still under construction, the rules will be more strict.

+PLEASE NOTICE, that the database rules in this Firebase emulation version are not the best possible for security!